-- Before operating the alternator, exposed couplings between the alternator and prime mover must be protected by a suitable guard/cover. - Before removing covers from rotating parts, shut down and isolate the generator set from all energy sources, remove stored energy and use lock out/tag out safety procedures. - Before undertaking service or maintenance tasks shut down and isolate the generator set from all energy sources, remove stored energy and use lock out/tag out safety procedures.
+- Before operating the alternator: The rotating coupling between the alternator and prime mover must be covered by a guard or cover. - Before attempting service or maintenance tasks or removing covers from rotating parts: Shut down and isolate the generator set from all energy sources, isolate stored energy and use lock out/tag out safety procedures.

-Incorrect electrical installation and system protection can cause serious injury or death by electric shock and burns.
-To prevent injury:
+Incorrect electrical installation and / or system protection can cause serious injury or death by electric shock and burns.
+To prevent injury or death and before starting work, personnel: